caffeinated-ai/detective-snapshot/README.md

         {
             "FUNCTION": "inner_function",
             "INPUTS": {},
-            "OUTPUT": {
-                "error": {
+            "ERROR": {
                 "type": "ValueError",
                 "message": "This is an example error."
-                }
             }
         }
     ]